LeoXuIsAvailable/FizzBuzz/README.md

 2. Have them make a fork of your repository; just as you did at the start of this activity.

-3. Have you each make a change to your GitHub repositories (as you did in Task 3.4 before).
+3. Have each person make a change to your GitHub repositories (as you did in Task 3.4 before).

 4. Anyone with a fork of your repository will see an option to sync with your repository.
 Similarly, they will also see an option to contribute their changes to your original fork.